 Urban gulls create mess by scavenging food waste, spread their droppings on buildings and pavements and can be very noisy.

-Gulls are attracted to areas where food is plentiful and where there are attractive nesting sites – like high, flat roofs.
+Gulls are attracted to areas where food is plentiful and where there are attractive nesting sites – like high, flat roofs, chimneys and sections of pitched roof hidden from view.
 We can all play a part in tackling the problems they cause.

-- Download the advice leaflet for residents – print out copies and share them with your friends and family.
+- pdf Download the advice leaflet for residents (3.18 MB) – print out copies and share them with your friends and family.

-- Download the advice leaflet for businesses - if you own or work for a Worcester business.
+- pdf Download the advice leaflet for businesses (1.71 MB) - if you own or work for a Worcester business.

-- Download the “Feed the bins, not the gulls” A3 poster – print it out and display it in your home or workplace.
+- pdf Download the “Feed the bins, not the gulls” A3 poster (4.29 MB) – print it out and display it in your home or workplace.

 Things we can all do